 - Celery – Adds some crunch to the salad.

-- Lemon juice – Lemon always pairs well with tuna and really enhances the flavors.
+- Lemon juice – Tangy lemon always pairs well with tuna and really enhances the other flavors.

 - Garlic